-Part of the reason Germany’s largest bank, Deutsche Bank, is now drastically downsizing is its heavy exposure to failing retail companies in the U.S. Another vulnerability is the big British-Hong Kong banks, HSBC and Standard Chartered, rooted in dodgy real estate and commercial lending and the disproportionate effects on Hong Kong of the trade war and now months of pro-democracy protests.
+Part of the reason Germany’s largest bank, Deutsche Bank, is now drastically downsizing is its heavy exposure to failing retail companies in the U.S. Another vulnerability is that the big British-Hong Kong banks, HSBC and Standard Chartered, which are rooted in dodgy real estate and commercial lending, feel a disproportionate effect on Hong Kong from the trade war and now months of pro-democracy protests.

 Finally, Trump seems determined to fight with Wall Street over the value of the dollar.
-Trump has long campaigned for a weaker dollar.
+He has long campaigned for a weaker dollar.
 His charge that China is a currency manipulator is driven by his desire for the Chinese RMB to strengthen relative to the dollar so Chinese exports will cost more and U.S. imports less, perhaps helping somewhat to reduce China’s massive trade surplus with the U.S.

 Trump’s latest campaign to weaken the dollar includes his persistent attacks on the Federal Reserve and its chairman, Jay Powell, appointed by Trump himself.
-Although the Fed seemed to accommodate Trump’s desire for easier credit by its recent modest quarter point interest rate drop, Trump was not impressed.
-He tweeted that the Fed Funds rate should be zero or even negative instead of around its current 2% target.
-Such low yields on dollar assets could significantly weaken the dollar, leading to an outflow of capital, a drop in private credit, and a financial crash as the credit-fueled asset boom collapses.
+Although the Fed seemed to accommodate Trump’s desire for easier credit by its recent modest quarter-point interest rate drop, Trump was not impressed.
+He tweeted that the Fed Funds rate should be zero or even negative instead of around its current 2 percent target.
+Such low yields on dollar assets could significantly weaken the dollar, leading to an outflow of capital, a drop in private credit and a financial crash, as the credit-fueled asset boom collapses.